trashbirdecology/luisdva.github.io/_posts/2020-04-06-annotater.md

 published: false
 ---

-Last year, I was helping some labmates that were having issues with their R code, and I noticed that they were struggling in part because the scripts they were using had many `library()` calls for obscure remote sensing and oceanography packages they didn't need, some of which had installation and dependency issues.
+Last year, I was helping some labmates with their R code, and I noticed that they couldn't run their analyses because their scripts had many `library()` calls for obscure remote sensing and oceanography packages they didn't need, some of which had installation issues, dependencies, and masked functions.

-At the time,
+We started looking up each of these packages to see what they're for, and when working offline, we used the `utils::packageDescription()` function to parse the DESCRIPTION files for the already installed packages.
+For more informative scripts, we commented the `libary()` load calls with the 'Title' field from each package.

+For example:

+{% highlighttext %}
+# package load ------------------------------------------------------------
+library(readr) # Read Rectangular Text Data
+library(dplyr) # A Grammar of Data Manipulation library(sensiPhy) # Sensitivity Analysis for Comparative Methods library(tibble) # Simple Data Frames
+library(weatherData) # Get Weather Data from the Web
+{% endhighlight%}

+After that, it seemed like a good idea to automate this annotation process.

 To illustrate  a recent update to `ggplot2`,